hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

         :class:`OffPolicyLearning` is particularly useful when fitting offline RL algorithms on multiple logged dataset.

-        When applying the same algorithms and policies wrappers across multiple datasets, try the following command.
+        We can apply the same algorithms and policies wrappers across multiple datasets by the following command.

         .. code-block:: python